 Beautifully shot and immaculately acted, Jon Jones‘s 2018 film Last Summer relates the tale of four young boys whose lives change forever when a horrific tragedy uproots their childlike innocence.

 The film’s stylistic and overall emotional atmosphere reminds me of Rob Reiner‘s classic Coming-of-Age film Stand by Me.
-That both films share common themes is evident from Last Summer’s poignant and accurate tagline: “The end of innocence, the beginning of true friendship.”
+That both films share common themes is evident from Last Summer’s poignant and accurate tagline: “The end of innocence, the beginning of a true friendship.”

 Unfortunately, I found that it also suffers from the same loose and discursive plot structure I have highlighted as an issue in my review of the similarly themed Hide Your Smiling Faces (Directed by Daniel Patrick).
 Thankfully, the scenes in Last Summer retain some of their dramatics due to the musical score and the poignant performances of its actors.